PeteFromGlasgow/personal-site/src/im-doing-a-drawing-course.md

 So I went bought a bunch of pencils and got to it!

-At first I was really terrible, in my first couple of weeks of pictures I drew it was noticable that I didn't have much skill in drawing; we even done a bit of speed drawing which I just so happened to pick a difficult object to draw for (it was a toy truck, with lots of little bits for the horns and other stuff).
-As time went on however, I even manage to surprise myself with how far my drawings came along.
+At first I was really terrible, in my first couple of weeks of pictures I drew it was noticable that I didn't have much skill in drawing; we even done a bit of speed drawing (I had to draw it in a few minutes) which I just so happened to pick a difficult object to draw for (it was a toy truck, with lots of little bits for the horns and other stuff), Which in the end didn't look much like the original source at all.
+As time went on however, I even manage to surprise myself with how far my drawings came along by managing to draw a nice portrait of someones face, an accurate tree using ink, a nice drawing of a temple in Kyoto and some other things.

+I have uploaded some of these pictures on this page to highlight the difference in skill from start to end.

+The experience was great so I'm definitely going to do another evening or weekend class again, it might not be drawing, maybe I'll do another language or something.